AAlagu/printerGo/README.md

 ## To run

-$ go run printerGo.go
+$ go run printer.go

 ## To build

-$ go build printerGo.go
+$ go build printer.go

 $ ls

-printerGo    printerGo.go
+printer    printer.go

 We can then execute the built binary directly.